A note on VNP-completeness and border complexity: Preliminaries

-$\pp$-projections are the first type of reductions introduced by Valiant.
-Another natural example of reductions are $\cc$-reductions, an algebraic analogue of oracle complexity.
+$\pp$-projections were introduced by Valiant.
+Another natural example of reductions are $\cc$-reductions, an algebraic analogue of oracle complexity, which were introduced by B\"urgisser \cite{burgisser1999structure}.
 The oracle complexity $L^{g}(f)$ of a polynomial $f$ with oracle $g$ is defined as the minimum size of a circuit with $+, \times$, and $g$-oracle gates (the output at these gates is the computation of the polynomial $g$ on the input values.
-The arity of a $g$-oracle gate equals the number of variables in $g$) that can compute the polynomial $f$.
+The arity of a $g$-oracle gate equals the number of variables in $g$.) that computes the polynomial $f$.
 Consider two $\pp$-families $(f)$ and $(g)$.
 The $\pp$-family $(f)$ is said to be a $\cc$-reduction of $(g)$, denoted by $(f) \leq_{\cc} (g)$, if there exists a polynomially bounded function $t : \mathbb{N} \to \mathbb{N}$ such that $L^{g_{t(n)}}(f_{n})$ is polynomially bounded.
+It is clear that $(f) \leq_\pp (g)$ implies $(f) \leq_\cc (g)$.